About Balance, Persistence Perseverance and Breathing

 This frame gives you an idea of how fast the river is running.
 Obviously at or near flood stage

 Uh Oh!!!
-The bridge didn't open and the boat can't stop.
+The bridge didn't open and the boat couldn't stop.
 Notice that the tug has released the barges.
 He is backing as hard as possible to try and avoid a collision with the bridge.

 Can't back down enough against the current.